AurelienVasseur/waltio-metrics/README.md

 This structure holds the comprehensive data for a token.

+- `aliases`: An array containing the name of the token and its aliases.
 - `quantity`: An object of type `QuantityData`.
 - `cashIn`: The total amount of fiat currency invested in the token.
 - `cashOut`: The total amount of fiat currency withdrawn from the token.